pypa/hatch/docs/config/build.md

 ### VCS

-By default, Hatch will respect any `.gitignore` file located at your project's root.
+By default, Hatch will respect the first `.gitignore` or `.hgignore` file found in your project's root directory or parent directories.
 Set `ignore-vcs` to `true` to disable this behavior:

 === ":octicons-file-code-16: pyproject.toml"